Xuzon/PortFolio/readme.md

 Was my first OOP language, I was self-tought with this language, when I first started with it I'd only known C, so it was a challenge to learn OOP by my own, I have 4 projects with this language using Unity3D, if you want to know more talk with me

+### Examples
+* My **first** project with this language and Unity3D was a procedural space game, here is a [demo](http://www.indiedb.com/games/space-is-our-land/downloads/space-is-our-land-alpha-demo), I made all what is in the game but the terrain textures.

 # Java

 My most used language in the college, I made a lot of stuff in Java